kyleweiner/Nyan/README.md

 ## Features

-* No more forced inline styles: use your own CSS.
+* No forced inline styles: use your own CSS.
 * Define your popularity styles using 1 or 100 classes.
 You decide.
 * Display the entry count next to each category.
 * Set the minimum number of entries a category needs to appear in the results.